 In Italy, on May 2nd, 2022, an Expansion Contract was signed between Eni, the Ministry of Labour and Social Policies and trade unions, valid for two years (2022-23).
 This contract confirms itself as an instrument to support the energy transition transformation and allows for generational change by including new key professional figures for the decarbonization process, the implementation of an essential investment for educating and training all employees with upskilling and reskilling paths, and at the same time a critical turn-over plan.
 In 2022, meetings continued with the trade unions as envisaged in the INSIEME Protocol "Industrial Relations Model to Support the Energy Transition Path", and in November, an agreement was signed to integrate the results bonus through a 30% increase in the 2022 bonus.
-In December the NOI - Protocol on initiatives including from a transnational perspecand services for the well-being of Eni people was also signed with the trade unions
+In December the NOI - Protocol on initiatives and services for the well-being of Eni people was also signed with the trade unions.

 Abroad, in June 2022, international industrial relations meetings were held, namely: (i) the 25th meeting of the European Works Council (EWC) for Eni employees; (ii) meeting of the European Agency for Health, Safety and the Environment; and (iii) the annual meeting provided for by the Global Framework Agreement on International Industrial Relations and Corporate Social Responsibility.
 The meetings focused on Eni's commitment to a fair and equitable energy transition as part of its decarbonization pathway including the R&D initiatives, and presenting the Eni Plenitude and Versalis bio-circular economy models.
-To integrate Eni's strategy more fully with participatory models,
+To integrate Eni's strategy more fully with participatory models, including from a transnational perspective, energy transition has been included among the information and consultation topics for the EWC, an agreement which has been renewed for another four years.
+During the year, a gradual extension of the Smart Working discipline to realities abroad was initiated.